1. When does the 2015 Fall Soccer Season Start and End?

 3. When is the League Picture Day?

-Picture Day is scheduled for September 20th at Curtis Field.
+Picture Day is usually scheduled the second weekend at Curtis Field.
 Your team coach will have order information the first week of September.

 4. My child signed-up for your Recreational Soccer Program and we would like to know when we will be contacted by our coach?

 Our Volunteer Age Group Coordinators are busy recruiting coaches and forming teams.
-If you haven’t heard from a coach by August 24th, then it would be appropriate to inquire about the status of registration.
+If you haven’t heard from a coach by the end of August, then it would be appropriate to inquire about the status of registration.
 Otherwise, please be patient as we try to kick off the season with almost 1,500 kids registered to play soccer!
 While we try to accommodate everyone’s requests, sometimes due to differences in ages and movement between divisions, we are unable to do so.
 Please understand that the goal of all is a positive soccer experience for the children.

 5. I am new to soccer and need some basic information about the game